MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-integrations-to-qmslms.md

 As the solution matures, technical integrations are recommended to automatize processes otherwise handled manually.
 There are two options for a technical integration: point-to-point integration or API-based middleware integration.

-<u>Point-to-point integration</u> is when you connect two apps via custom code.
+<u>Point-to-point integration</u> is when you connect two apps through custom code.
 It is a simple and efficient way to connect systems within your business.
 However, point-to-point integrations are not designed to keep up with changes, which means that the integration falls short whenever changes and/or updates are introduced to either of the connected systems.
 In that case, qualify and validate both systems.
 Keeping the integration connectors up to date can be time-consuming which is why you might not find this type of integration to be the best choice.
 The frequency of updates to the connected systems affects how viable point-to-point integration is in the long run.

 :::image type="content" source="media/point-to-point-integration.png" alt-text="Example of point-to-point integration":::